Clinical Microsystems Clerkship (CMC)

 • Gonzalo JD; Lucey CR; Wolpaw T; Chang A. Value-Added Clinical Systems Learning Roles for Medical Students That Transform Education and Health: A Guide for Building Partnerships Between Medical Schools and Health Systems.
 Academic Medicine: May 2017 - Volume 92 - Issue 5 - p 602-607

-The CMC team consists of a skilled group of faculty and staff with expertise, creativity, and commitment.
+The CMC Leadership team consists of a skilled group of faculty and staff with expertise, creativity, and commitment.
 The CMC co-directors design the curriculum.
-The CMC curriculum coordinators implement the classroom and simulation curriculum.
-The CMC site directors and site coordinators lead the integration between medical student education and the School's three affiliated health systems.
+The CMC staff team operationalizes the curriculum.
+The CMC site directors and site specialists lead the integration between medical student education and the School's three affiliated health systems, University of California, San Francisco (UCSF) Health, San Francisco Veterans Affairs Health Care System (SFVAHCS) and Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).

 CMC LEADERSHIP:

-• Anna Chang, MD, Faculty Director (Division of Geriatrics)
+• Anna Chang, MD (Division of Geriatrics, Department of Medicine)

-• Susannah Cornes, MD, Faculty Co-Director, Direct Patient Care (Department of Neurology)
+• Susannah Cornes, MD, Co-Director, Direct Patient Care (Department of Neurology)

-• Lei Choi, MD, MPH, FACP, Faculty Co-Director, Health Systems Improvement (Division of General Internal Medicine)
+• Lei Choi, MD, MPH, FACP (Division of General Internal Medicine, Department of Medicine)

-• Catherine (Cat) Lau, MD, SFHM, Faculty Co-Director, Health Systems Improvement (Division of Hospital Medicine)
+• Catherine (Cat) Lau, MD, SFHM (Division of Hospital Medicine, Department of Medicine)

-• James Frank, MD, MA, Faculty Site Director, SFVAMC (Division of Pulmonary and Critical Care Medicine)
+• James Frank, MD, MA, Faculty Site Director, SFVAHCS (Division of Pulmonary and Critical Care Medicine, Department of Medicine)

 • Eric Isaacs, MD, Faculty Site Director, ZSFG (Department of Emergency Medicine)